-The continuous development and testing integration can enable companies to respond to market and competitive changes in timely manner.
+The continuous development and testing integration can enable companies to respond to market and competitive changes in a timely manner.
 Reusing the code, back-end implementations, APIs and other infrastructure to build a new version of the mobile application is easier, as well as testing of that when infrastructure is in place.
-The frequent deployment and testing also enhances ability to automate functional, compatibility and performance testing of the application, against an array of devices and different form factors.
+The frequent deployment and testing also enhances the ability to automate functional, compatibility and performance testing of the application, against an array of devices and different form factors.

 Continuously Consider and Validate Quality Characteristics

 The modern mobile devops is (all) about continuous everything.
 The DevOps approach should always strive to improve things, process, culture, and even reconsider what devops tools should be in use.
 The continuous evaluation of the efficiency and productivity can get insights to real performance issues and how to make things smoother and work seamlessly in the next regression.

 Changing the devops tools should be considered every now and then, especially if there are any doubts about the current environment, its capability to deliver and work as efficiently as possible.
 And this doesn’t apply only for devops tools but also how mobile devices and device infrastructure is used.
 The requirements are constantly moving and that primarily due to demand by end-users.
 The quality characteristics of the mobile app are set from the first line of code until it’s on hands of end-users, and everything that happens between that should be measured, validated and fixed – if needed.

 3 Business-Critical Mobile DevOps Considerations